ccchase7/startup/README.md

 Accesible at claytoncchase.com (18.188.213.187)

+DNS:
+    - What happens when you type in a domain name:
+        - Your browser sees if the IP address is already cached.
+If not,
+        - Your browser contacts a DNS server and asks if it's in there.
+There might be:
+            - A records, which map a domain name to an IP Address
+            - CNAME records, which map a domain name to another domain name
+        - Your browser establishes an HTTP connection with the server
+    - Since there is so much caching for optimization, you can set a "Time To Live" (like an expiration date)
+    - You can find the associated IP address with the "dig" command.
+You can find the route with "tracerout"

 HTML:
     Separate it into sections even though you don't necessarily have to, since it'll give the webpage more structure and help out with organization and non-visual functionality.